cxllm/cxllm/README.md

 ## Hello 👋
 I'm Callum, a developer from the UK.
 I code all sorts of things, mainly in TypeScript, JavaScript & Python.
+To see some of my best work, please look at the pinned repos below!
 <br>
 ## Some Links
 - [Website](https://cxllm.xyz/)